rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Switching between multiple open windows in the same application

-If you have several copies of the same application open you can switch between them using the super key and `\~ key (the key to the left of 1 on a US keyboard).
+If you have several copies of the same application open you can switch between them using the super key + ~ key (the key to the left of 1 on a US keyboard).
 You can also bring up the dock, click on the application icon and then select the one you want but the keyboard is much easier and faster.

 For Example, in LibreCalc I often have a lot of spreadsheets open.
-To switch to a different sheet I can use the alt + ` key combination.
+To switch to a different sheet I can use the super + ` key combination.
 On a US keyboard that is the key to teh left of the 1 key.
 Here is a screenshot of two spreadsheets.

 ![screenshot](img/alt%2B~.png)